 ESSENTIAL OILS TO AVOID WHILE BREASTFEEDING

-There are many options of essential oils that can be used while breastfeeding.
+Many options of essential oils can be used while breastfeeding.
 Some oils should be avoided while nursing.
 Even though something is natural, it does not always mean it is safe to use.

 Different oils can trigger different responses within the body.
 It’s important to know how each oil may affect the body and what it could be.